Visualization.Rmd

 To highlight cells of interest, such as a specific cluster, you can define the cells explicitly and use them in your plot:

-For each variable, you can specify custom colors, adjust themes, and more.
+For each variable, you can specify custom colors and adjust themes.
 For detailed information on color customization, refer to the Explore Color Functions section:

 To further enhance the plot, you can add labels and bounding boxes to clearly delineate different groups or points of interest: